How Counties Improve Behavioral Health: Conversation With County Leaders, NACo and Pew

 Billions of dollars in funds from opioid settlements are now available for healthcare organizations to continue increasing access to substance use disorder treatment, but what is the best way to make an impact?
 In case you missed it, Bamboo Health recently hosted a webinar, Maximizing the Potential of Opioid Settlement Funds, where law, policy and behavioral health experts discussed how states, local governments and care teams can use this historic opportunity to build lasting change.

-The conversation, moderated by Gina Gibson, Senior Director of Behavioral Health Solutions at Bamboo Health, featured*:
+The conversation, moderated by Bamboo Health, featured*:

 • Alexandra Blasi, Executive Secretary of the Kansas Board of Pharmacy